-The Pacific pond turtle is found in our forest’s waterways, which are some of the most ecologically sensitive and heavily impacted areas of the Los Padres.
+The southern Pacific pond turtle is found in our forest’s waterways, which are some of the most ecologically sensitive and heavily impacted areas of the Los Padres.
 The Forest Service proposes providing increased stream and riparian area protection through management standards in the Forest Plan; such as by designating Riparian Conservation Areas which have their own set of special management requirements.
 While a good starting place in theory, the proper implementation of these standards and guidelines needs to be monitored to meet goals for protecting the species.

-ForestWatch will continue to closely monitor proposed projects on the Los Padres National Forest to ensure that Pacific pond turtles and their aquatic and upland habitats receive full protection.
+ForestWatch will continue to closely monitor proposed projects on the Los Padres National Forest to ensure that southern Pacific pond turtles and their aquatic and upland habitats receive full protection.